ArolaunTech/minesweeperbot/README.md

 ### Brute force search

-When the number of possible mine configurations are low, the solver uses brute force to calculate the perfect move from endgame positions.
+When the number of possible mine configurations are low (< 100 000), the solver uses brute force to calculate the perfect move from endgame positions.
 This adds about 0.7% to the winrate on Expert mode.

+## Weaknesses

+The solver currently struggles with early-game play if it does not get a 0 on the first move.

 ## Build instructions